oracle-livelabs/developer/dev-rel-agent-memory/connect-to-env/connect-to-env.md

     ![Open Launcher](./images/launcher.png " ")

-## Task 2: Learn to use the components of Unified Model Theory (UMT)
+## Task 2: Learn to utilize Agent Memory in your AI apps

 You will use a Jupyter Notebook in a JupyterLab server to build and test database queries.
 If you are new to notebooks, the following tips will help you get started and work smoothly.